|

 PR807c

-Here is a nicely polished Rutilated Quartz Crystal.
-This beauty
+Here is awesome and nicely polished Smokey Quartz Crystal with

-on all the facets.
-This awesome Crystal has a beautiful shape and
+Quartz Crystal has a beautiful shape with several dark Tourmaline and

 Another photo